neogeographica/quakestarter/docsource/other_stuff/advanced_quakestarter_cfg.rst

 The file "_quakestarter_cfg_defaults.cmd" in the "quakestarter_scripts" folder describes some configurable behaviors for Quakestarter, and their default settings.

-If you want to change any of these behaviors, create a new file called "_quakestarter_cfg.cmd" in the same folder as the Quakestarter script.
-(I.e. *not* in the "quakestarter_scripts" folder, but above in your main Quake folder.)
-In this new file you can set any of the options that you wish to change.
+If you want to change any of these behaviors, you can make changes to the file "_quakestarter_cfg.cmd" that is in the same folder as the main Quakestarter script.
+(When you run Quakestarter, this file will be created if it does not yet exist.)
+In this file you can set any of the options that you wish to change.

 For example, in "_quakestarter_cfg_defaults.cmd" the following line specifies the default Quake engine to use::